jingchima-appf/Summaries/email-app.md

 - Bulk validation?

 - Should we use start or new?
 Basically should we keep a connection open? (if yes, then when do we close it?)
+  1. NET::HTTP.start: open a new connection
+  2. NET::HTTP.new: reuse an open connection

 # !!!!!!!!Answer NOW !!!!!!
 - Where to put configuration?